pimutils/khal/README.rst

 is achieved by using vdir_/vdirsyncer_ as a backend, `allowing syncing of calendars with a variety of other programs on a host of different platforms`__.

-*khal* is currently in a early stage of development, has a limited feature set and is probably full of bugs.
+*khal* is currently in an early stage of development, has a limited feature set and is probably full of bugs.
 If you do try it out, please make sure you have a backup of your date and please report back any bugs you might encounter.